Mobile browsing & content optimization

 Nowadays, most browsers support HTTP keep-alive which allows one to serve multiple resources into a single request.
 There are two cases:

 If the resource is served from another server (like in the example above) or if the browser does not have an idle connection ready for reuse, it would download the resource in parallel with the help of another connection.
-It will only costs about 300 ms of additional time due to the establishment of a new TCP connection with the server.
-These 300 ms are a very small price to pay compared to the 2 seconds needed to download 85 KB for each page.
+It will only cost about 300 ms of additional time due to the establishment of a new TCP connection with the server.
+These 300 ms are a very small price to pay compared to the 2 seconds needed to download 85 KiB for each page.
 Moreover, other static resources will likely be downloaded from the same server and therefore, this is 300 ms the first time and about 100 ms for additional resources (round-trip time for a new HTTP request into the same TCP connection).

 In a previous version of this article, I confused pipelining and keep-alive mechanisms.
 While keep-alive allows one to reuse an existing connection to download a new resource, only one request at a time by connection could be issued.
 Pipelining allows one to push additional requests in the same TCP connection without waiting for answers.
 As noted by Éric Daspet in a comment, pipelining is disabled for most browsers.
 However, keep-alive is well supported.